stevew83/ferryweather/README.md

+The application is deployed at https://ferryweather.streamlit.app It may be sleeping due to inactivity.

 I created this app to show ferry departure times and weather forecast for those departure times in a single location.

 The python code is connected to a csv file which contains ferry schedule data.
 If the ferry schedule changes, I will add a new csv and connect to that instead.